-If you have a question or concern regarding a financial aid policy or decision, or you wish to present your special circumstances to the Office of Financial Aid (OFA), follow the appeal procedures below:
+If you have a concern regarding a financial aid policy or decision, or you have a special circumstance for uto consider, you may follow the appeal procedures below:

-Present your situation to a financial aid officer.
-All options for resolving the situation should be explored with the financial aid officer before moving to the next step in the process.
-If the situation cannot be resolved at this step, the financial aid officer will determine the course to take in Step Two:
+- Present your situation to a financial aid officer.
+All options for resolving the situation should be explored with the officer before moving to the next step.
+If the situation cannot be resolved, the officer will determine the course to take in Step Two.

-- You may complete an appeal form and schedule an appointment to discuss your circumstances with an Associate Director of the Office of Financial Aid.
-This occurs when unusual circumstances do not exist but a financial aid policy is questioned, or when a student is dissatisfied with the policy or procedure as explained by the financial aid officer.
+- You may complete an appeal form and schedule an appointment to discuss your circumstances with an Office of Financial Aid Associate Director.
+This occurs when unusual circumstances do not exist but a financial aid policy is questioned, or when a student is not satisfied with a policy as explained by the financial aid officer.

-If, after completing Step 2, you feel the situation warrants further consideration, you may ask for a review and consultation with the Executive Director of the Office of Financial Aid.
+- If, after completing Step 2, you feel the situation warrants further consideration, you may ask for a review and consultation with the Office of Financial Aid Executive Director.